MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 Updating the onboarding information will direct the device to start utilizing the new onboarding payload at the next *Restart*.

 This process compromises of actions to update the existing onboarding policy, and executing a one time action on all existing devices to update the onboarding payload.
-Utilize the **Group Policy** onboarding script to perform a one time uplift of devices from the old payload to the new paylod.
+Utilize the **Group Policy** onboarding script to perform a one time uplift of devices from the old payload to the new payload.

 > [!NOTE]
 > This information will not necessarily move a device between tenants without fully offboarding the device from the original tenant.
 For options migrating devices between Microsoft Defender for Endpoint organizations, engage Microsoft Support.